-Admission to BGSU's Graduate College requires the Graduate Record Exam (GRE) General Test.
-The GRE is the preferred test for our programs, but the MA in English (online programs) can accept one of the exams listed below instead of the GRE.
+For applicants who do not meet the GPA requirement or who do not have a previous graduate degree, the Graduate Record Exam (GRE) General Test is the preferred test for our programs, but the MA in English (online programs) can accept one of the exams listed below instead of the GRE.

 |Test type||Test Code / Name||Expected scores|

 ||Verbal score of roughly 159 (around 80th percentile or better), Writing score of roughly 4.5.|